Cambridge Classics Network

-We have had a good year in the Cambridgeshire area where we continue to work collaboratively with the University of Cambridge’s classics outreach programme.
-We are also in discussion with The Leys School, an independent school committed to promoting and supporting the teaching of classical subjects in state schools in the region.
+The Cambridge Classics Network aims to support state primary and secondary schools in the Cambridge area to introduce classics to the school curriculum.
+The Network continues to work in partnership with the University of Cambridge’s classics outreach programme and The Leys School, an independent school committed to promoting and supporting the teaching of classical subjects in state schools in the region.

-- In addition to its current offer of Latin GCSE, Chesterton Community College is in the process of introducing an Ancient Greek club to 15 pupils.
+- the launch of an ancient Greek club at Chesterton Community College.
 The Head of Classics is also keen to extend classics provision and hopes to offer classical civilisation GCSE in the near future.

-- St Peter’s Church of England Junior School, a primary school with high levels of Pupil Premium, recently decided to introduce Latin as the sole Modern Foreign Language at Key Stage 2.
+- St Peter’s Church of England Junior School, a primary school with high levels of pupils eligible for Pupil Premium funding, recently decided to introduce Latin as its main foreign language.
 Ten teachers will be trained to deliver the primary Latin course, Minimus, reaching 245 pupils.

 Priorities for 2019-20 include:

 - introducing Latin and/or ancient Greek to 3 new state primary schools.

 - introducing Latin, Classical Civilisation or ancient Greek to 3 new state secondary schools at Key Stage 3 and 4.

 - organising a primary school event with local partners (Classical Association/Museum Outreach/Faculty Outreach/CSCP).

 - organising teach-meets at local secondary schools inviting for local teachers and partners including the Classical Association, CSCP and Museum outreach.